 To edify your family culture of life-long learning, we especially recommend the following titles.
 Each of these exemplifies a family that is unified in their vision and application of the principles of Leadership Education.
 Plus, they’re fun to read together!

 - Little Britches, Moody (this whole series is fabulous)

 - Understood Betsy (shows the journey of a child who has lost her love of learning, to becoming a confident love of learner)

 - Little Men (the principles of Leadership Education are in full display)

 - Little House in the Big Woods (a virtual textbook on Core Phase)

 - Farmer Boy, Wilder (again–the whole series has wonderful lessons to shape and heal families)

-- Laddie, Stratton-Porter (starts a little slow, but the treasures in this book are soooo worth it!)
+- Laddie, Stratton-Porter (starts a little slow for some readers, but the treasures in this book are soooo worth it!)

 - Cheaper by the Dozen, Gilbreth (energetic and parent-inspired excellence!)